DECODEproject/decode-os/doc/sdk-01-overview.md

-The Devuan SDK
+The DECODE SDK
 ==============

-The Devuan SDK is a unique build framework written to ease maintenance and production of various types of the Devuan distribution images, such
-as: live ISOs, virtual machine images, and images targeted at embedded ARM boards.
-This paper explains how to use the SDK, gives and inside look at its various parts and documents the workflow to be used when modifying its code.
+The DECODE SDK is a unique build framework written to ease maintenance and production of various types of the Devuan distribution images, such as: live ISOs, virtual machine images, and images targeted at embedded ARM boards.
+This section explains how to use the SDK, gives and inside look at its various parts and documents the workflow to be used when modifying its code.

 The SDK is designed in such a way that there are levels of priority within the scripts.
-First there is libdevuansdk, which holds the vanilla configuration, then come the various wrappers targeted around specific targets (live, virtual, embedded), and afterwards we optionally add more on top of it if we need to customize or override specific functions.
+First there is `libdevuansdk`, which holds the vanilla configuration, then come the various wrappers targeted around specific targets (`live`, `virtual`, `embedded`), and afterwards we optionally add more on top of it if we need to customize or override specific functions.
 This is for example the case with DECODE OS, where we have to add additional software and extra components on top of the base Devuan system.

 libdevuansdk